-On 13 October 2021 the former entity, The RSL Care WA Retirement and Aged Care Association Incorporated, was converted to Acacia Group Living Limited, a company limited by guarantee.
-On 1 November the Company completed a merger with RSL Care RDNS Limited and RSL Care RDNS Limited became the sole member of the Company.
+As previously reported on 1 November 2021 the Company completed a merger with RSL Care RDNS Limited and RSL Care RDNS Limited became the sole member of the Company.
+On 1 June 2023 all employees of the Company were transferred to RSL Care RDNS Limited.
 Other than the aforementioned changes, there were no other significant changes in the state of affairs of the Company during the financial year.